Skip navigation links

 There are two options for specifying a spinning wall.

-SPIN {X|Y|Z} ω c1 c2 Wall is spinning in physical space about the x, y, or z axis, with rotation rate ω in degrees per second.
-For rotation about the x axis, c1 and c2 are the coordinates of the center of rotation in the y-z plane.
-Similarly, for rotation about the y axis, they're the coordinates of the center of rotation in the x-z plane, and for rotation about the z axis, they're the coordinates of the center of rotation in the x-y plane.
+SPIN {X|Y|Z} ω c1 c2 Wall is spinning in physical space about the x-, y-, or z-axis, with rotation rate ω in degrees per second.
+For rotation about the x-axis, c1 and c2 are the coordinates of the center of rotation in the yz-plane.
+Similarly, for rotation about the y-axis, they're the coordinates of the center of rotation in the xz-plane, and for rotation about the z-axis, they're the coordinates of the center of rotation in the xy-plane.

 SPIN xc yc zc {...} Wall is spinning in physical space, with the coordinates xc, yc, and zc defining the center of rotation.
 The rate and direction of rotation may be specified using either the ANGLES or AXIS keyword.
-For ANGLES, θ, φ, and ψ specify the rotation rates about the x, y, and z axes, in degrees per second.
+For ANGLES, θ, φ, and ψ specify the rotation rates about the x-, y-, and z-axes, in degrees per second.
 For AXIS, ω is the rotation rate in degrees per second, and xa, ya, and za are the x, y, and z coordinates that, along with xc, yc, and zc, define the axis of rotation.